fbpx

 Anyone can suffer from RSD, especially women with ADHD, because they are often diagnosed later in life and are more likely to face systemic barriers.
 Women and girls are expected to please people and accommodate the needs of others.
 As a result, symptoms of ADHD and RSD are often overlooked because women are expected to people please.

 Having RSD can feel debilitating, but there is help available.
 The most common option would be therapy.
-It would be best to seek a professional specializing in Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT), as patients have felt validated through both methods.
-Both therapies can offer coping skills and strategies to help patients navigate their triggers.
+It would be best to seek a professional specializing in Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT), as members have felt validated through both methods.
+Both therapies can offer coping skills and strategies to help members navigate their triggers.
 Creating a supportive environment with people who love and accept you can do wonders and help with RSD symptoms.
 Medication can also help alleviate some symptoms.
 Guanfacine and clonidine have shown some promise in helping with emotional regulation.
 It is important to discuss all options with a healthcare provider before trying either medication.

 It is important to note that a strong emotional reaction to rejection and criticism does not mean something is wrong with you.
 It may feel isolating, especially if you don’t know anyone who can relate to your experience.
 However, many people, including most people with ADHD, experience the same symptoms.
 As long as you have the proper support and treatment, you will do just fine.